 Figure 3.
 Field survey measurement data from SL-2 including the average one-third octave band spectra over day and night hours (top panel) and hourly history of the L10, L90, and L_A (bottom panel).

-Figure 4.
-Field survey measurement and NSR locations in the vicinity of the Union Avenue North and Union Avenue South sites.
+Revised Figure 4.
+Field survey measurement and NSR locations in the vicinity of the Union Avenue Site.

 Figure 5.
 Field survey measurement and NSR locations in the vicinity of the Landfall HDD and ICW HDD.